ojitha/ojitha.github.io/_posts/2021-06-28-jenkins-in-docker-container.md

 ## Folder Structure

-In your root folder create a sub folder name say `jenkins`.
+In your parent folder create a sub folder name say `jenkins`.
 All the docker specific files, can be kept in this folder.
-Your git repositories you can create under the root directory where Jenkinsfile is exists.
+Your git repositories you can create under the parent directory where Jenkinsfile is exists.

 ![image-20210629194310446](https://cdn.jsdelivr.net/gh/ojitha/blog@master/uPic/image-20210629194310446.png)